richorama/richorama.github.io/_posts/2016-05-25-the-good-parts.md

 __`Avoid`__ - features which you shouldn't use, just forget they exist.

-To help illustrate what I mean, I'll classify some C# features:
+To help illustrate what I mean, I'll classify some C# keywords:

 ![C# quadrants](/images/csharpquadrants.png)